LucyMaber/Pirate-Party-UK-Constitution/Pirate-Party-UK-Constitution.md

 2. The quorum shall typically be set as a percentage of eligible members, ensuring that the meeting has a sufficient level of participation for decision-making.

-3.  all General Meetings and NEC shall have a quorum of 51% of NEC officeses.
+3. All General Meetings shall have a quorum set as a percentage of eligible NEC offices.

 #### (c) Business Conducted

 1. General meetings may address a range of party-related matters, including but not limited to: